 3. Make use of online tools:

 In case you are finding it difficult to find a work in France, you can always opt for freelancing which provides you with the opportunity to work in the comfort of your house.
 In the meanwhile, you can go to France and search for the job at the place.
 Within that period you can also get to explore the country and its people.
 Although you may not be having working permit by then, you will have to apply again.
 Only keep such option in the extreme condition.
-Better will be to first get a job and use online tools when you are out of work or as a side job.
+Better will be to first get a job and use online tools when you are out of work or working on online jobs.

 4. Learn about European union market:

 France being part of the European union has a shared market with other European markets.
-Before you search for the job you should consider to learn a thing or two about European union market, how is it structured, how it influences France’s market and benefit you can reap while working for France.
+Before your job search, you should consider to learn a thing or two about European union market, how is it structured, how it influences France’s market and benefit you can reap while working for France.
 Knowing ins and outs of such rule that can help you to find jobs in other European countries at higher pays with less workload.
 If nothing, you can easily roam about within European union with your work permit.
 So make the best use of that.

 5. Build your own company:

 If you have your own courage, you can build up your own company in France.
 It has been happening for years and is a popular concept till today.
 Even though the French have been running their own company economically, you will still have the right to build your own company.
 By doing that, you can live there for a lifetime without a problem at all.

 6. Season workers permit: